Popular but high quality books on data

 - Eric Siegel Predictive Analytics: The Power to Predict Who Will Click, Buy, Lie, or Die

-- Efron-Hastie Computer Age Statistical Inference - intense stat book with Big Data in mind
+- Bradley Efron and Trevor Hastie , 2016 Computer Age Statistical Inference - intense stats book with Big Data in mind

 - Christopher M. Bishop Pattern Recognition and Machine Learning

-- Hyndman and Athananasopoulos Forecasting: Principles and Practice useful time series book, matching how we think about time series, a good way to continue.
+- Hyndman and Athananasopoulos, 2020 Forecasting: Principles and Practice – useful time series book, matching how we think about time series, a good way to continue.

-- Kelleher, John D. Brendan Tierney Data Science (MIT Press 2018)
+- Kelleher, John D. Brendan Tierney, 2018 Data Science

 Advanced/technical books on causal inference